 Six ways to take control of your retirement

 1. Create a plan for retirement income

-2. Generate more income
+2. Generate more income from your retirement savings

 3. Build in more security

 Once investors retire, increasing income from annuity payments can provide similar security — guaranteed income for life no matter how long you live.
-Research shows that consumers generally do not reap the rewards of most stock market gains because they sell their holdings during bad times (like now) and are not invested when the market begins to climb again.
+Research shows that consumers generally do not reap all the rewards of stock market gains because they sell their holdings during bad times and are not invested when the market begins to climb again.
 A concentration on income, with a percentage of your retirement income coming from annuity payments, relieves that pressure and allows you to stay the course in volatile markets.
 In other words, the money you have invested in stocks can stay there, and you have time to let the market recover.

-4. Lower your fees
+5. Lower your fees